samphoerna/samphoerna.github.io/_news/announcement_4.md

 related_posts: false
 ---

-trying to find more opportunity in open project as a freelance or independent as a penetration tester or cyber security instructor
+trying to find more opportunity in open project freelance/independent as a penetration tester or cyber security instructor